puzzle/jenkins-techlab/jenkins-pipeline.md

 ## Continuous Integration

-* code in scm
+* Code in scm
-* check-in and push at least daily
+* Check-in and push at least daily
-* automated compiling, testing, integrating and building
+* Automated compiling, testing, integrating and building
-* reporting and code analysis
+* Reporting and code analysis
-* deploy to integration environment
+* Deploy to integration environment

 ---